City tours

 ITA - EN

 Navigating the Navigli is one of the most authentic and proper way to get to know the real city of Milan.
 The Milanese waterways have existed since Roman times and have always played a fundamental role in the history and economy of the city - this itinerary allows to discover the secrets of this fascinating neighborhood up close.
-The canals, also called Leonardo's Navigli, due to the work that Leonardo Da Vinci have put into it by designing the dam system.
+The canals, also called Leonardo's Navigli, due to his contribution by designing the dam system.
 The boat ride on the Navigli is a must among the things to do in Milan.

 Per informazioni, programma completo e prenotazioni: